 Shifting to the substance of the "intended user" analysis, we disagree with Phillips that Riley supports the proposition that a manufacturer may be liable to an unintended child user if the child had reason to come into contact with the manufacturer's product or the product was intended to be used around children.
-Riley [\168] actually denounces is inconsistent with Riley, which indicates that such an analysis is not always necessary.
-Indeed, as stated above, the Riley court found the "intended user" approach to be an basis" "alternative for taking the "unreasonably dangerous" issue from the jury.
-Riley, 688 A.2d at 226.
-It logically follows that even had the Riley court not engaged in the risk-utility analysis, it could have found as it did based solely on the "intended user" analysis.
-This conclusion is fortified by the fact that Riley did not conflate the two analyses at all, but rather relied on separate pieces of evidence in coming to its respective conclusions.

-such a principle, maintaining that it inappropriately invokes foreseeability.
+Riley [168] actually denounces such a principle, maintaining that it inappropriately invokes foreseeability.
 The court in Riley rejected the plaintiffs' argument that Coby was a user simply by coming into contact with the machine and placing his hand inside it.
-Citing [\\25] Metzgar and Griggs, it discussed the difference between a foreseeable user and an intended user:
+Citing [25] Metzgar and Griggs, it discussed the difference between a foreseeable user and an intended user:

 Simply put, foreseeability is a factor of the "reasonable man" standard in negligence and has no place in a products liability case.
-To allow a jury to consider the foreseeable consequences of a manufacturer's actions and knowledge would undermine the policy considerations that have continuously led the Supreme Court to hold that a manufacturer is not an insurer of his product's safety.
-Indeed, the term "unreasonably dangerous" was included in ' 402A specifically to obviate any contention that a manufacturer of a product with inherent possibilities of harm would become automatically responsible for every harm that could conceivably happen from the use of the product.
-Strict products liability law is premised on the concept of enterprise liability for casting a defective product into stream commerce because the of manufacturers market their product for use and because they have a better opportunity to control the defect, they should be responsible for injuries to those who ultimately use or consume their product.
-The focus is on the nature of the product and the consumer's [\\26] reasonable expectations with regard to the product.
+To allow a jury to consider the foreseeable consequences of a manufacturer's actions and knowledge would undermine the policy considerations that have continuously led the Supreme Court to hold that a manufacturer is not an insurer of his product's Indeed. the safety. term "unreasonably dangerous" was included in § 402A specifically to obviate any contention that a manufacturer of a product with inherent possibilities of harm would become automatically responsible for every harm that could conceivably happen from the use of the product.
+Strict products liability law is premised on the concept of enterprise liability for casting a defective product into the stream of commerce because manufacturers market their product for use and because they have a better opportunity to control the defect, they should be responsible for injuries to those who ultimately use or consume their product.
+The focus is on the nature of the product and the consumer's [26] reasonable expectations with regard to the product.
 In retrospect, any possible harm is foreseeable.
 However, we do not want to conflate the "foreseeable user" with the "intended user" as there are many products which are dangerous to a foreseeable user but would be rendered significantly less useful if they were made injury-proof.
-Thus, the
+Thus, the relevant inquiry [is not] foreseeability of harm [sic], but whether that harm was to an intended user.